bryceandy/laravel_pesapal/README.md

 This package enables Laravel developers to easily make use of the [PesaPal](https://www.pesapal.com) API.

-There are M-Pesa, Tigo pesa payments popular with East African mobile money systems.
+There are M-Pesa, TigoPesa payments popular with East African mobile money systems.
 Other payment integrations include, but not limited to:

   - Mastercard
   - Visa